JuseTiZ/PyScript-for-CT/README.md

 - `-n` allows you to specify a prefix for the output files.
 If not provided, the script defaults to using the prefix of the sequence file.
 - `-p` specifies the path where the output files will be saved.
 If this parameter is not given, the files are saved to the current working directory of the script.

+Additionally：

-Additionally, if the `--onlycpg` flag is included in the command, the script will exclusively generate files for CpG site locations.
+- If the `--onlycpg` flag is included in the command, the script will exclusively generate files for CpG site locations.
+- If the `--nosoftmask` flag is included in the command, the script will skip soft-masked region (Treat as N).

 ### id_modification.py